daniehej/Documentation/docs/index.md

 We recommend that you start with one of the smaller instances, and then [**resize**](guides/openstack_guides/resize.md) your instance later if needed.
 Similar, if you need more space you add [**additional storage**](guides/openstack_guides/attach_volume.md).

-When you start you will receive the following quota (theres more, but likely the most important):
+When you start you will receive the following quota (there are more detail, but likely the most important):

 | Type           |  Limit          |
 |    ---         |  ---            |